 How to Make Iced Oatmeal Cookies… like a boss

-This recipe is adapted from my oatmeal chocolate chip cookies: soft & chewy oatmeal cookies that you can fill with raisins, butterscotch chips, or dried cranberries and white chocolate.
+This recipe is adapted from my oatmeal chocolate chip cookies: soft & chewy oatmeal cookies from which you can make oatmeal raisin cookies, white chocolate chip cherry oatmeal cookies, and oatmeal scotchies.
 Since I love it so much, I used this recipe as my starting point today.
 I played around with the ingredients so that I could replicate the texture of store-bought iced oatmeal cookies with the taste of homemade.

 Texture: We want a compact oatmeal cookie with soft centers and crisp edges.
 I switched up the oats to flour ratio in my original recipe.
 Less oats and more flour proved successful.
 I went even further and pulsed the oats a few times to gently break them down into a coarse powdery consistency.
 Ding ding ding!
 This was the winning answer.